 Part scholarships – These can range from a small one-off payment the student can use towards their fees or a larger payment that is staggered to cover certain costs of going to university.

-GREAT Scholarships – These are joint scholarships between the UK government and certain UK institutions.
-They are open to undergraduate and postgraduate students from six countries (China, India, Indonesia, Thailand, Malaysia and Turkey) and may be limited to certain areas of study.
+– These are joint scholarships between the UK government and certain UK institutions.
+They are open to undergraduate and postgraduate students from a number of countries including China, India, Indonesia, Thailand, Malaysia and Bangladesh among others and may be limited to certain areas of study.

-Commonwealth Scholarships for Developing Commonwealth Countries – International students from developing countries in the Commonwealth can apply for this scholarship to undertake master's or PhD studies in the UK.
+– International students from countries in the Commonwealth can apply for a range of scholarships to study in the UK.

-Commonwealth Shares Scholarship Scheme at UK universities – These scholarships are available for international students from any Commonwealth country looking to do a master's programme in the UK.
+– These scholarships are available for international students from a Commonwealth country looking to do a master's programme in the UK.
 The area of the study must aid the development of technology, economy, or society within the student's country of origin.

 The cost of studying at a university in the UK

-London School of Economics and Political Sciences scholarships – Every year LSE awards a number of scholarships to international students.
+– Every year LSE awards a number of scholarships to international students at undergraduate and postgraduate level.
 There are some targeted at specific countries, some to support tuition or accommodation fees.

-University of West England Chancellor’s Scholarships – There is more than £100,000 worth of scholarships available for international students each year.
+– There is more than £100,000 worth of scholarships available for international postgraduate students each year.
 This includes the Chancellor’s Scholarship where the recipient will be required to undertake an internship working with the International Development Office and other departments across the university.

-University of York Global Excellence Scholarships – Successful students will receive £5,000, chosen by a panel of senior staff at the university.
+– Successful students will receive between £2,500 and £7,500, chosen by a panel of senior staff at the university.